jpswade/jpswade.github.io/_posts/2007-01-23-no-more-nero.md

 **Conclusion**

-If you&#8217;re looking for something that does the job, is small, but basic and straight forward enough, [ImgBurn](http://www.imgburn.com/) is the answer, if not, you could try [CDBurnerXP Pro](http://www.cdburnerxp.se/), however this software does NOT do Disc to Disc copying at the moment.
+If you're looking for something that does the job, is small, but basic and straight forward enough, [ImgBurn](http://www.imgburn.com/) is the answer, if not, you could try [CDBurnerXP Pro](http://www.cdburnerxp.se/), however this software does NOT do Disc to Disc copying at the moment.
 Its worth noting that [burnatonce](http://www.burnatonce.com/) does do CD disc to disc copy.